tejasvi001/appointment-scheduler/README.md

 ## Demo

-The live demo of this app (masrter branch) is deployed and can be found [here](https://appscheduler.onrender.com/)
+The live demo of this app (master branch) is deployed and can be found [here](https://appscheduler.onrender.com/)

 You can use the following credentials with live demo: